slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'Cinema is just life with the boring parts cut out.' -- Alfred Hitchcock*

 > *'Storytelling is about the details.'*

-When it comes to the story of our own lives, we’re more like novelists, not journalists.
-We’re not reading from our confessional journals, but recounting a polished story we’ve rehearsed over years.
-So a bio becomes a highlight reel of pedigree and accomplishments.

-They’d fail to accomplish our goal with a good story, which is to impress, to attract, to reassure, to sell.
-Because most of the stories we hear about people’s success are nothing more than clever myth-making: a way of reconfiguring their past as they wish to remember it, shaping it into a compelling and effective narrative, and weaponizing it into a personal propaganda tool.
-That story might be Rags to Riches, Rising from the Ashes, One Yes after a Thousand Nos, Crazy Till I Wasn’t, or any one of the familiar narratives we’ve heard from our heroes. authenticity as subtracting the things that get in the way.

 <!--
 Learn how to lessen the crushing pressure of being interesting by focusing on being interested.